 Another way to provide a healthy and sustainable environment lies underfoot — ceramic tile flooring.
 Ceramic tile emits no volatile organic compounds, contains no plastics or plasticizers, and will not harbor dust mites, mold, or bacteria.
 And, there is peace of mind with ceramic tile flooring knowing that it doesn’t burn or smoke in a fire.

 Ceramic tile can also save you money once installed.
 Besides easy maintenance, ceramic tile can make your home feel cooler in the summer and, with inexpensive radiant heating, warmer in the winter.

 Because it has the lowest life cycle cost of any flooring option, ceramic tile also adds value to your home, as it will last longer than other surfaces.
+This long life makes it a smart choice for reducing embodied carbon, as well as other negative environmental impacts, such as resource use, and demolition waste.
 You won’t need to update your flooring to attract a buyer when you decide to sell, and your buyer won’t need to update the flooring anytime soon, either.

 There you have it — five ways to make sure you get more bang for every buck you spend on your home remodel.
 Now that you know where to start, you can be confident you’re making a smart investment and start daydreaming about the fun part… such as what kind of ceramic tile will best suit your new space!